-PSYC 151 Human Growth and Development (4) Study of the factors affecting human growth and development through the life cycle from infancy to advanced maturity.
+PSYC 151 Human Growth and Development (4) Study of the factors affecting human growth and development through the life cycle from prenatal development through advanced maturity.
 Preq.
 PSYC 101

 PSYC 199 Special Topics in Psychology (1-4) Individual or small-group study, under the supervision of instructor, of topics not otherwise available to students.
-Separate courses repeatable for credit
+Separate courses repeatable for credit.